Mike Stroud (physician)

-Prof Michael Adrian Stroud, OBE, FRCP (born 17 April 1955) is an expert on human health under extreme conditions.
-He became widely known when he partnered with Ranulph Fiennes on polar expeditions.
+Michael Adrian Stroud, OBE, FRCP (born 17 April 1955) is a professor of medicine and nutrition at Southampton University Hospitals NHS Trust, England.
+He has interests in gastroenterology and human health under extreme conditions.
+After semi-retirement in 2016, he works part time.

+Stroud became widely known when he partnered with Ranulph Fiennes on polar expeditions and other endurance events.

 Early life

 Stroud was educated at Trinity School of John Whitgift in the London Borough of Croydon.
 He obtained a degree (intercalated BSc) from University College London in anthropology and genetics in 1976, before qualifying as a medical doctor from St George's Hospital Medical School, London in 1979.